Shallowfication Shifts Cultures

 In older media ecosystems, culture moved through institutions with friction.
 Editors.
 Teachers.
 Curators.
 Local scenes.
 People you had to look in the eye.

 Now a lot of culture moves through ranking systems that optimize for engagement.
-Engagement is not a synonym for value.
+Engagement isn’t a synonym for value.
 It’s a proxy for arousal, agreement, anger, novelty, and social usefulness.
-Those are real human signals, but they are not the full set.
+Those are real human signals, but they aren’t the full set.

 So the system sorts culture using a narrow instrument.
 Over time you get predictable results: